Maui Scuba Diving Fish Guide

 Lemon “Milletseed” Butterflyfish

 This small yellow fish has tiny black spots along its flank in a vertical pattern.
 Although common in Hawaiʻi, they are only found in Hawaiʻi!
-25% of Hawaiʻi’s reef fishes are endemic to the islands.
-That is an enormous number and part of what makes diving in Hawaii so unique.
-They are found down to depths of 820ft.
+25 percent of Hawaiʻi’s reef fishes are endemic to the islands!
+That is an enormous number and part of what makes diving in Hawaii unique.
+Butterflyfish can be found down to depths of 820 feet.

-This schooling species is found in the water column and feeds on zooplankton.
-Breeding takes place between January and May and new juveniles can be found on inner reefs between April and June.
+This schooling Butterflyfish species is found in the water column and feeds on zooplankton.
+Breeding for Butterflyfish happens between January and May.
+Juveniles can be found along shallow West Maui coral reefs between April and June!

 Potter’s Angelfish

 Potter’s Angelfish is another example of a species native only to the Hawaiian Islands.
-They are a rare occurrence and the bright orange and blue colors of the males make them a favorite find among avid divers.
-They spend much of their time at “cleaning stations” where they eat algae from the shells of green sea turtles and bodies of larger fish.
+They are rare to see because of their shy nature.
+A Male Potter’s Angelfish has bright orange and blue colors!
+This coloration makes them a favorite among avid Maui scuba divers and snorkelers.
+They spend much of their time at “cleaning stations” where they eat algae from the shells of Hawaiian Green Turtles.

 Lolo